 The Medi-Cal Facts and Figures set of materials provides an overview of Medi-Cal, covering program eligibility and enrollment, benefits, service delivery, background on policy issues, budget, and forces that affect the program’s costs.

 A 2017 quick reference guide with updated data provides a snapshot of some key Medi-Cal data points.
-CHCF will publish a fully updated Medi-Cal Facts and Figures report in late 2018.
+CHCF will publish a fully updated Medi-Cal Facts and Figures report in early 2019.
 The complete 2013 report, as well as the 2009 edition, are also available.